Budapest, Hungary

 Its defining element is the vast metal façade composed of hundreds of thousands of laser-cut motifs derived from Hungarian ethnographic patterns.
 The intention is to translate folk ornament into contemporary architecture.
 The result can feel closer to a digital screen than to a living cultural language.

 In contrast to Budapest’s expressive forms, this building adopts radical restraint.
-A luminous orthogonal volume defined by clarity and light, it stands deliberately opposite the nearby Palace of Culture and Science—the monumental Soviet tower that still dominates the city’s skyline.
+The main volume is luminous and defined by clarity and light - it stands deliberately opposite the nearby Palace of Culture and Science, the monumental Soviet tower that still dominates the city’s skyline.
 The juxtaposition is unmistakably political: a quiet architectural counter-statement to a historical symbol of imposed power.

 The recent addition—the “House of the Future”—introduces a stark white annex that contrasts sharply with the dark concrete original.
 The architecture stages a symbolic narrative: movement from historical darkness toward clarity.

 The project consists of three overlapping timber ribbons rising from a forested landscape.
-Partially embedded in the terrain and constructed largely from mass timber, the building merges architecture with topography while offering a publicly accessible roofscape.
+Yes, you will get the usual one-line solution, and/or the usual tectonic shifts - it is partially embedded in the terrain, merges architecture with topography while offering a publicly accessible roofscape.
 The project also reflects a political ambition: redistributing cultural investment beyond Budapest.
+There is quite a lot to criticize regarding BIG’s work, but looking beyond this, it’s interesting to see world-class design extending beyond national capitals.

 Taken together, these buildings reveal a clear regional pattern.
 Across Estonia, Hungary, Poland, Latvia, and beyond, governments have commissioned ambitious museums designed by internationally recognized architects.